-Pursuant to the applicable Expense Support and Conditional Reimbursement Agreement, organizational and offering costs of the Fund that were paid by the Adviser may be subject to reimbursement.
+All organizational and offering costs of the Fund paid by the Advisor shall be subject to reimbursement pursuant to the Expense Support and Conditional Reimbursement Agreement.

 MANAGEMENT AND INCENTIVE FEES

 Pursuant to the Investment Advisory Agreement, and in consideration of the advisory services provided by the Advisor to the Fund, the Advisor is entitled to a fee consisting of two components - the Management Fee and the Incentive Fee.
 Pursuant to the Investment Sub-Advisory Agreement, the Advisor pays the Sub-Advisor 40% of the Management Fee and Incentive Fee actually received and retained and not otherwise used to support expenses.